blackjk3/html5-game-fundamentals/README.md

 #HTML5 Game Fundamentals

-A creative-commons book on building games with HTML5, JavaScript, and CSS.
+A creative-commons book on building games with HTML5, JavaScript, and CSS.<br>
+Jason Kadrmas @itooamaneatguy

 ## Table Of Contents